 Advanced Theory and Practice in Orientation and Mobility

-Providing an in-depth examination of major orientation and mobility (O&M) theories and approaches necessary for delivering complex O&M services to people with multiple disabilities including vision impairment.
-Topics covered will include: identification and specification of complex O&M service delivery models and approaches; evaluation of ethical and legal frameworks in complex client service delivery; family and client-centred service delivery.
+Providing an in-depth examination of major orientation and mobility (O and M) theories and approaches necessary for delivering complex O and M services to people with multiple disabilities including vision impairment.
+Topics covered will include: identification and specification of complex O and M service delivery models and approaches; evaluation of ethical and legal frameworks in complex client service delivery; family and client-centred service delivery.

-2. Explain the legal and ethical obligations of O&M service delivery;
+2. Explain the legal and ethical obligations of O and M service delivery;

-3. Use advanced electronic and sonar-based technology involved in providing O&M services to complex client-cases;
+3. Use advanced electronic and sonar-based technology involved in providing O and M services to complex client-cases;

-4. Specify approaches required to meet the O&M needs of clients experiencing a broad range of vision loss and multi-disabling medical conditions;
+4. Specify approaches required to meet the O and M needs of clients experiencing a broad range of vision loss and multi-disabling medical conditions;

 5. Describe the concept of risk management and its importance to complex client service delivery;